Last Updated 2/26/20

-U.S. consumer ABS credit quality will be stable in 2019 with expected low unemployment supporting performance, according to Moody's.
-Given that the majority of ABS assets are fixed-rate, the direct effect of higher rates through a higher debt service will be limited.
-However, increasing rates may indirectly affect ABS asset performance by making new credit and refinance options more costly for consumers.
+U.S. consumer ABS credit quality will likely remain stable in 2020 due to low interest rates and low unemployment supporting performance.
+Given that the majority of ABS assets are fixed-rate, the direct effect of any potential federal reserve interest rate increases will be limited on existing ABS securities.
+However, increasing rates may indirectly affect newly issued ABS asset performance by making new credit and refinance options more costly for consumers.
 A surge in interest rates may weigh heavily on borrowers' debt service capacity and consumer asset performance.

 Committees Active on This Topic